marcocarotta/adaptiveLaplaceBeltrami/README.md

 # adaptiveLaplaceBeltrami
-The purpose of this project is to solve a Laplace-Beltrami problem with a FE method with adaptive refinement grid.
+The purpose of this project is to solve a coupled Laplace-Beltrami and Poisson problem with a FE method.